fiyazbinhasan/GraphQLCore/README.md

     });
 ```

 > Idea behind `GetOrAddBatchLoader` is that it waits until all the customer ids are queued.
-Then it fires of the `GetCustomersByIdAsync` method only once with all the collected ids.
+Then it fires of the `GetCustomersByIdAsync` method only when all the ids are collected.
 Once the dictionary of customers is returned with the passed in ids; a customer that belongs to a particular order is returned from the field with some internal object mapping.
 Remember, this technique of queueing up ids is called batching.
 We will always have a single request to load related customers for orders no matter what i.e. we will at most have 2 requests.

 Running the application and firing the same query as before will provide you the following query logs.